tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 All ``router`` instances can also be deployed using identical instance (configuration) files.

 All cluster nodes must share a common topology.
-You as an administrator must ensure that the configurations are identical.
+An administrator must ensure that the configurations are identical.
 We suggest using a configuration management tool like Ansible or Puppet to deploy the cluster.

 Sharding is not integrated into any system for centralized configuration management.
-It is implied that the application itself is responsible for interacting with such a system and passing the sharding parameters.
+It is expected that the application itself is responsible for interacting with such a system and passing the sharding parameters.

 .. _vshard-config-cluster-example: